Forestry Mulching and Land Clearing: The Complete Guide

 5. Stabilize The Environment

 In addition, if the land is not maintained properly, it can very quickly become overgrown with weeds, small trees, and grass.
-By removing the overgrowth, the plants that you want to grow will be able to receive the sunlight and other resources that are necessary for them to thrive.
+By removing the overgrowth, the plants you want to grow will be able to receive the sunlight and other resources they need to thrive.

 6. Makes Way For Development

-When you own a sizeable parcel of land, the more ways in which you can put that land to use, the better.
-The addition of roadways or paths suitable for automobiles, all-terrain vehicles, machinery, and other vehicles is a common use for land clearing services.
+When you own a sizable parcel of land, the more ways in which you can put that land to use, the better.
+Land clearing services often add roads or paths for automobiles, all-terrain vehicles, machinery, and other vehicles.

 Is Land Clearing Good for the Environment?

 Many people believe that land clearing is bad for the environment.
-Land clearing is a fundamental pressure on the environment.
+Land clearing puts fundamental pressure on the environment.

-It causes the loss, fragmentation, and degradation of native vegetation, and a variety of impacts on our soils (e.g., erosion and loss of nutrients), waterways, and coastal regions (e.g., sedimentation and pollution).
+It causes the loss, fragmentation, and degradation of native vegetation.
+It has a variety of impacts on our soils, such as erosion and loss of nutrients.
+It also affects waterways and coastal regions with sedimentation and pollution.

-What many people don’t realize is that land clearing actually does have a positive effect on the environment.
+What many people don’t realize is that land clearing actually has a positive effect on the environment.

 As more and more trees are cleared, the soil starts to dry up.
 This means less water will be needed for farming, ranching, and mining.
 Less water means less pollution and more wildlife.

 If a forest is cleared, the soil will be able to hold more water.
 This means less pollution will be left behind after the land has been cleared.
-Land clearing also cleans up the area that was once covered by trees.
+Additionally, clearing the land of trees leaves it clean.

 How Is Land Prepared for Forestry Mulching?

-Some preliminary preparation may be needed for a successful forestry mulching project.
-In order to prepare the site for the forestry mulcher to pass through, unwanted trees and vegetation that are too large for the equipment must be removed first.
+Some preliminary site preparation may be needed for a successful forestry mulching project.
+In order to prepare the site for the forestry mulcher to pass through, unwanted trees and vegetation that are too large for the forestry mulching machines and equipment must be removed first.
 This makes the area ready for the forestry mulcher.

-The work preparation on the site can be done through either mechanical preparation or chemical preparation or a combination of the two.
+The work preparation on the site can be done through either mechanical preparation, chemical preparation, or a combination of the two.

 Chemical Preparation for Forestry Mulching